Code-Institute-Submissions/Siobhanmcc-django_JanResub/README.md

 ## Acknowledgement
 The tutors, mentors and support staff at Code Institute

-Special thanks to Guido Cecilio Garcia, my Code Institute mentor, for his guidance and advice whilst working on this project.
+Special thanks to Guido Cecilio Garcia & Brian Macharia my Code Institute mentors, for their guidance and advice whilst working on this project.